danielvegamyhre/danielvegamyhre.github.io/docs/_posts/2024-11-30-eleutherai-reading-group-session-1.markdown

 categories: ml performance
 ---

-For session 1 of the EleutherAI ML Scalability & Performance reading group, I gave a talk covering GPU architecture, CUDA, NCCL, and common ML performance bottlenecks.
+For session 1 of the EleutherAI ML Scalability & Performance reading group, I gave a presentation covering GPU architecture, CUDA, NCCL, and common ML performance bottlenecks.

 We didn't discuss any research papers in this session; the goal was to go over pre-requisite knowledge to get the most out of reading research papers related to ML scalability and performance.